bot15498/Lisec/README.md

 ## Training the Model
 The model is very big, and will not fit in a normal amount of RAM.
 We recommend training on a server or cluster with at least 500 GB of usable RAM.

+## Other Notes / Fixes
+There are certain features of Keras and Tensorflow that prevent the network from functioning smoothly.

+The first is Keras' inability to take
+SparseTensors as input to Keras layers.
+This has to do with the fact that the shape of a SparseTensor is a Tensor, so you cannot represent an input SparseTensor's variable size with a Tensor.
+The solution to this is to transform the input to the network to a dense Tensor.
+The consequence is the model does not train on most computer's memory.
+The model was trained on a server with 512 GB of RAM and a AMD Opteron 6380 processor.
+Even with the increased RAM, our model can only run ome batch at once.

+Some Keras layers also do not have support for input Tensors of a rank 5 or higher.
+The major layer that caused this problem was the Dense layer.
+Most of our input Tensors are rank 6 Tensors in the VFE layers.
+Our solution to this was to reshape the Tensor every time we wanted to pass the data through a Dense layer.